cb-ci/ci-casc-scm-retriever/README.md

   * Set sshConfig: The k8s ssh secret name is required here(That we have created in the steps above)
   * `Casc.Retriever.secrets.sshConfig=casc-ssh-secret`

-## Helm values section for SCM retriever looks like this:
+## SSH AUTH: Helm values section for SCM retriever looks like this:

 ```
 # Operations Center options